huggingface/transformers/examples/research_projects/xls_r/README.md

 The participants are free to modify this preprocessing by removing more characters or even replacing characters as it is done in the [official blog post](https://github.com/huggingface/transformers/blob/9a2dabae7002258e41419491c73dd43ad61b5de7/examples/pytorch/speech-recognition/run_speech_recognition_ctc.py#L444).
 **However**, there are some rules regarding what characters are allowed to be removed/replaced and which are not.
-These rules are not this straight-forward and therefore often have to be evaluated case-by-case.
+These rules are not this straightforward and therefore often have to be evaluated case-by-case.
 It is allowed (and recommended) to normalize the data to only have lower-case characters.
 It is also allowed (and recommended) to remove typographical symbols and punctuation marks.
-A list of such symbols can *e.g.* be fonud [here](https://en.wikipedia.org/wiki/List_of_typographical_symbols_and_punctuation_marks) - however here we already must be careful.
+A list of such symbols can *e.g.* be found [here](https://en.wikipedia.org/wiki/List_of_typographical_symbols_and_punctuation_marks) - however here we already must be careful.
 We should **not** remove a symbol that would change the meaning of the words, *e.g.* in English, we should not remove the single quotation mark `'` since it would change the meaning of the word `"it's"` to `"its"` which would then be incorrect.
 So the golden rule here is to not remove any characters that could change the meaning of a word into another word.
 This is not always obvious and should be given some consideration.
-As another example, it is fine to remove the "Hypen-minus" sign "`-`" since it doesn't change the meaning of a word to another one. *E.g.* "`fine-tuning`" would be changed to "`finetuning`" which has still the same meaning.
+As another example, it is fine to remove the "Hyphen-minus" sign "`-`" since it doesn't change the meaning of a word to another one. *E.g.* "`fine-tuning`" would be changed to "`finetuning`" which has still the same meaning.

-Since those choices are not always obvious when in doubt feel free to ask on Discord or even better post your quesiton on the forum, as was done, *e.g.* [here](https://discuss.huggingface.co/t/spanish-asr-fine-tuning-wav2vec2/4586).
+Since those choices are not always obvious when in doubt feel free to ask on Discord or even better post your question on the forum, as was done, *e.g.* [here](https://discuss.huggingface.co/t/spanish-asr-fine-tuning-wav2vec2/4586).

 ## How to install relevant libraries